fossabot/Ravenode/README.md

 ---

-### Contribute
+### Rules for contributing

 - Fork and clone
-- Master is usually unstable, checkout to a tag to have a stable state of the app
+- Always checkout to a stable tag of Ravenode, since branch master is ~~normally~~ always unstable.
+- In a new terminal windows, cd to the Ravenode directory and run `npm i` and then `npm run dev`
-- `npm install && npm run dev` then run in a separate terminal `npm run museeks:debug`
+- To start Ravenode, run **in a separate terminal window** `npm run ravenode:dev`
-- `npm run dev` will watch for file changes using Webpack which will recompile JSX and SASS files.
+- `npm run dev` will get Webpack to detect file changes.
+When there are, Webpack will automatically recompile all SASS and Typescript files.

-Please respect a few rules:

-- Before making complex stuff, don't hesitate to open an issue first to discuss about it
+- For more info see section __??
+Building__.

+#### Now for the rules

+- After making any changes, especially complex ones, always run `npm run lint:ts` and `npm run lint:sass`.
+Also check that `npm run build` works.
-- Make the code readable and comment if needed
+- Please conform to the code style used in Ravenode.
-- Make sure `npm run lint:sass && npm run lint:js` passes

-Then open a PR :)

-0.10.0
+- Remember to comment freely in the code - other people will need to understand what you just did.
+- Submit a pull request, specifying exactly what you did and why you did it.